Tguleij/TIL6022-Group-16/README.md

 - **Line plots:** Show total emissions (CO₂, NOx, PM10) and their emission intensities over time.
 - **Dual-axis plots:** Compare the EV share with emission intensities to visualize how electrification affects emissions.
 - **Comparative plots:** Display CO₂, NOx, and PM10 trends side by side for easy comparison across pollutants and years.
+Look at the future trends and give conclusions based on climate goals.